Paris (mythology): Judgement of Paris

 In celebration of the marriage of Peleus and Thetis, Lord Zeus, ruler and a chief deity of the Greek pantheon, hosted a banquet on Mount Olympus.
 Every deity and demi-god had been invited, except Eris, the goddess of strife (no one wanted a troublemaker at a wedding).
 For revenge, Eris threw the golden Apple of Discord inscribed with "For the most beautiful" (τῇ καλλίστῃ) into the party, provoking a squabble among the attendant goddesses over for whom it had been meant.

 The goddesses thought to be the most beautiful were Hera, Athena, and Aphrodite, and each one claimed the apple.
 They started a quarrel so they asked Zeus to choose one of them.
 Knowing that choosing any of them would bring him the hatred of the other two, Zeus did not want to take part in the decision.
 He thus appointed Paris to select the most beautiful.

 Escorted by Hermes, the three goddesses bathed in the spring of Mount Ida and approached Paris as he herded his cattle.
 Paris was frightened at the appearance of the deities, but Hermes assured him it was the will of Zeus.
 Some artistic depictions have the goddesses appear unclad before the mortal.
 Still, Paris could not decide, as all three were ideally beautiful, so the goddesses attempted to bribe him to choose among them.
 Hera offered ownership of all of Europe and Asia.
 Athena offered skill in battle, wisdom and the abilities of the greatest warriors.
 Aphrodite offered the love of the most beautiful woman on Earth: Helen of Sparta.
 Paris chose Helen and thereby Aphrodite.
+However, Helen was already married to King Menelaus of Sparta.